- Matteo Garrone

 In a way, Garrone’s efforts are genius, as they divert from established pathways that outline an entire history of gangster pictures.
 In another way, communicating his ideas to a general audience will prove almost impossible because of that—the Scorseses, De Niros, and Coppolas have made sure of it.
 Garrone’s film has received accolades from all around the world, earning the Grand Prix at the Cannes Film Festival in 2008, a nomination for a Golden Globe (but not an Oscar), and almost unanimous high praise from several critics.

 And yet, a necessary element to any successful piece of filmic art is its ongoing resonance with the audience.
 That isn’t here.
-Perhaps when reflecting upon its formal presentation, its method, a viewer might find brilliance at work.
+Perhaps when reflecting upon its formal presentation and its method, a viewer might find brilliance at work.
 However, is the viewer emotionally engaged?
 Not at all.
-Gamorrah drifts in the space between narrative and documentary storytelling, and remains a curious but unaffecting product.
+Gamorrah drifts in the space between narrative and documentary storytelling and remains a curious but unaffecting product.
 True as the circumstances of this fictionalized news story may be, its effect does not penetrate or connect in any meaningful way.